CASE STUDY

 OCEAN BOTTLE

-Ocean Bottle is a purpose-led company tackling the ocean plastic crisis through beautifully engineered, refillable bottles.
-Each bottle funds the collection of 11.4kg of ocean-bound plastic, the equivalent of 1000 plastic bottles, via a global network of plastic collectors.
-With a strong DTC presence, a growing B2B offering, and a fiercely engaged community, the brand had built real momentum.
-Their aesthetic leaned into activism and impact: bold, unapologetic, and unfiltered.
-The work here was about strengthening that momentum.
-I was brought in to evolve the visual language for scale, giving it the structure and creative discipline it needed to grow, without losing its soul.
+Ocean Bottle is tackling the ocean plastic crisis through beautifully engineered, refillable bottles, funding the collection of ocean-bound plastic via a global network of collectors.
+With strong DTC traction, a growing B2B arm, and an engaged community, the brand had momentum.
+I was brought in to evolve the visual language for scale, adding structure and discipline without losing its activist energy or soul.

 What came before: The brand had purpose, a strong logo and product, plus an engaged community, but visually, things were starting to fray.
 The condensed protest-style typography no longer felt right for a more premium, lifestyle-led audience.
 Paired with the geometric sans serif of the logotype, it felt forced and unresolved.
 Colour was often used clumsily, and the lack of a clear system meant designers were improvising wildly.